Derthona – Solving a Cult Wine Puzzle

 15059 Monleale (AL)

-* many experiments are happening with other styles of Timorasso, besides Derthona, mostly as yet uncommercialised.
+* many experiments are happening with other styles of Timorasso, besides Derthona, as yet uncommercialised.
 These include Método Classico spumante, frizzante and Pét-Nat.
 Then there are passito sweeties and experiments with oak ageing and amphorae.
 No-sulphur and Orange wines too!
 To experience those, you’ll need to go to Tortona.
 The annual summer Quatar Pass Per Timurass is ideal, a weekend when Timorasso producers have open cellars with all their Timorasso wines on show.

 My thanks go to the Terre Derthona Consorzio and the Colli Tortonesi DOC for helping with background facts and figures.